-D. Beginning with the first day following completion of twenty (20) years of continuous service, an employee shall be allowed to accrue up to three (3) additional vacation days' credit.
+- D. Beginning with the first day following completion of eleven (11) years of continuous service, an employee shall be allowed to accrue one (1) additional vacation day credit.
+Such additional vacation day credit shall be calculated on the basis of 1/12th vacation day credit for each full month of service.
+The total yearly credit under this paragraph shall not exceed seventeen (17) workdays. - E. Beginning with the first day following completion of twelve (12) years of continuous service, an employee shall be allowed to accrue one (1) additional vacation day credit.
+Such additional vacation day credit shall be calculated on the basis of 1/12th vacation day credit for each full month of service.
+The total yearly credit under this paragraph shall not exceed eighteen (18) workdays. - F. Beginning with the first day following completion of thirteen (13) years of continuous service, an employee shall be allowed to accrue one (1) additional vacation day credit.
+Such additional vacation day credit shall be calculated on the basis of 1/12th vacation day credit for each full month of service.
+The total yearly credit under this paragraph shall not exceed nineteen (19) workdays. - G. Beginning with the first day following completion of fourteen (14) years of continuous service, an employee shall be allowed to accrue up to one (1) additional vacation day credit.
+Such additional vacation day credit will be calculated on the basis of 1/12th vacation day credit for each full month of service.
+The total yearly credit under this paragraph shall not exceed four (4) work weeks (20 workdays). - H. Beginning with the first day following completion of nineteen (19) years of continuous service, an employee shall be allowed to accrue up to three (3) additional vacation days' credit.
 Such additional vacation days' credit will be calculated on the basis of 3/12th vacation day credit for each full month of service.

-The total yearly credit under this paragraph shall not exceed twenty-three (23) workdays.

-E. Beginning with the first day following completion of twenty-five (25) years of continuous service, an employee shall be allowed to accrue up to two (2) additional vacation days' credit.
-Such additional vacation days' credit will be calculated on the basis of 3/12th's vacation day credit for each full month of service.
-The total yearly credit under this paragraph shall not exceed twenty-five (25) workdays.

-F. Probationary employees shall earn vacation credit at the rate of 5/6th of a vacation day for each calendar month of satisfactory service.

-G. No employee is entitled to use any vacation time until he has completed six (6) full months of consecutive full-time employment.
+The total yearly credit under this paragraph shall not exceed twenty-three (23) workdays. - I. Beginning with the first day following completion of twenty-five (25) years of continuous service, an employee shall be allowed to accrue up to two (2) additional vacation days' credit.
+Such additional vacation days' credit will be calculated on the basis of 2/12th vacation days' credit for each full month of service.
+The total yearly credit under this paragraph shall not exceed twenty-five (25) workdays. - J. An employee's vacation credits will be accrued on a monthly basis and are available for use at the time they are earned. - K. Probationary employees shall earn vacation credit at the rate of 5/6th of a vacation day for each calendar month of satisfactory service. - L. No employee is entitled to use any vacation time until he has completed six (6) full months of consecutive full-time employment.
 Entitlement may be granted by the Director for unusual circumstances.